Building A Battery Pack From 18650 CellsPosted on: Sat Mar 18 2023

 For series connections, simply cut small nickel strips to fit between your P groups.
 You will need to make sure that the nickel you are adding is enough to handle the current for your application.
 Generally speaking, each millimeter of width of 0.15mm nickel can carry about ¾ of an amp.
 If you need to carry higher current looking into how to spot-weld a copper-nickel sandwich will be the best way.

 Start by connecting the negative terminal on the first parallel group to the positive terminal of the second group, and so on, all the way down.

 Make sure there is no air gap between the welding electrodes and the nickel strip.
 Also, make sure there’s no air gap between the nickel strip and the battery terminal.
 When welding, you will see a tiny pair of sparks that will generate two small weld marks on the nickel strip.

 As you are becoming acclimated to the welding process, it's good to make sure you have produced a quality weld by trying to pull off the nickel strip.
 So, it's good to practice spot-welding nickel onto a few cells before you do the build.
 If you've never spot-welded cells before we recommend reading our guide on how to spot-weld first.

 If the nickel strips are difficult to remove, then chances are it's a good weld.
 If you can easily peel the nickel strip off, then you know you have a poor weld.
 If this happens, you may have to increase your welding current.

 Option B: Solder The Cells Together

-Make sure to thoroughly clean the surface of your cells.
+First of all I would just like to say that no one should be soldering lithium-ion batteries together.
+With that being said, the first step is to make sure to thoroughly clean the surface of your cells.
 After that, add flux to remove any oxidation that would prevent a quick, clean bond.

 If you try to solder directly to a cell without using flux, while you may be successful, you certainly will have to press the soldering iron harder and hold it on the cells longer.